eclipse-chariott/chariott/CONTRIBUTING.md

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This project has adopted the [Eclipse Foundation Community Code of Conduct](https://raw.githubusercontent.com/eclipse/.github/master/CODE_OF_CONDUCT.md).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.